vasi1e/CardNumberTokenizerRMI/README.md

 So you need to have it

-In the file DB.java you need to initialize the varible pathToProjectFolderWithXMLFiles to string with the path to directory in which you store the project
+In the file DB.java you need to initialize the variable pathToProjectFolderWithXMLFiles to string with the path to directory in which you store the project
 ## Future ideas for realization
 1. Registration form
 2. Use real database